HebiRobotics/robot-config/README.md

 ### User data entries

-Any entry that is not `names`, `families`, `hrdf`, `gains`, or `plugins` is attempted to be parsed as a string value; if it can be, then it will be stored in a "user data" parameter map.
+The optional `user_data` field may contain arbitrary key:value data that will get stored in a "user data" parameter map.
 Example:

 ```
+user_data:
   robot_display_name: "Friendly Bot"
   max_power: "25.9"
 ```

+### Other entries

+Any entry that is not `names`, `families`, `hrdf`, `gains`, `plugins`, or `user_data` is silently discarded and ignored.
+(TODO: good for prototyping, but do we want to add a flag to switch between a strict mode and a silent ignore?)

 ## Full examples